 “I, Jesus, have sent My angel to testify to you these things in the churches.

 Jesus personally revealed the book of Revelation to give an eternal guarantee to the churches.

 I am the Root and the Offspring of David,

-Jesus states His claim to the throne of David with the phrase “Root and the Offspring of David.”
+Jesus states His claim to David’s throne with the phrase “Root and the Offspring of David.”
 The Davidic Covenant promised that someone in the line of David would inherit David’s throne over Israel (2 Samuel 7; Matthew 1:1; cf. Isaiah 11:1, 10,11; Revelation 5:5).

 the Bright and Morning Star.”

 Jesus also describes Himself as “the Bright and Morning Star.”
 Christ’s coming is like a morning star.
 A morning star announces a new day.
 His coming is a brilliant new era (2 Peter 1:19).

 And the Spirit and the bride say, “Come!”

 The Holy Spirit joins the bride to encourage the coming of Christ.
 This is a special joint invitation by both God and believers to become Christians.
 Three times the word “come” occurs in this verse.